gabrielchanyk/pdf-ppt_agentic_workflow/README.md

-# document_searcher_agent
+# pdf-ppt_agentic_workflow

-This agent is built to read multiple documents and create a powerpoint template based on the information in the documentations
+This agentic is built to read multiple documents and create a powerpoint template based on the information in the documentations

+This stack uses python, crewai, ollama and openai models

 Setup